Revelstoke Dam

-The Revelstoke Dam, also known as Revelstoke Canyon Dam, is a hydroelectric dam (combined earthfill dam and gravity dam) spanning the Columbia River, 5 km north of Revelstoke, British Columbia, Canada.
+Revelstoke Dam, also known as Revelstoke Canyon Dam, is a hydroelectric dam (combined earthfill dam and gravity dam) spanning the Columbia River, 5 km north of Revelstoke, British Columbia, Canada.
 The powerhouse was completed in 1984 and has an installed capacity of 2480 MW.
 Four generating units were installed initially, with one additional unit (#5) having come online in 2011.
 The reservoir behind the dam is named Lake Revelstoke.
 The dam is operated by BC Hydro.

 History

 Construction of Revelstoke Dam started in 1978, and was completed in 1983.

 Areas inundated by the dam include the Dalles des Morts or "Death Rapids", which was the stretch of canyon just above the dam's location, and various small localities along the pre-inundation route of the Big Bend Highway, which was the original route of the Trans-Canada Highway until the building of its Rogers Pass section.
-Just below the dam was the location of La Porte, one of the boomtowns of the Big Bend Gold Rush and the head of river navigation via the Arrow Lakes and Columbia River from Marcus, Washington.
+Just below the dam was the location of La Porte, one of the boomtowns of the Big Bend Gold Rush and the head of river navigation via the Arrow Lakes and the Columbia River from Marcus, Washington.

 Revelstoke Dam Visitor Centre

 The Revelstoke Dam Visitor Centre is located 5 km north of Revelstoke and is open seasonally.
 The centre features interactive exhibits, activities about the dam and hydroelectricity and a First Nations gallery opened in 2009, with exhibits about the art, history and culture of the Secwepemc (Shuswap), Okanagan and Ktunaxa peoples.
-Sinixt are not included in the exhibit, but also consider the Revelstoke Dam to fall within their territory.
+Sinixt is not included in the exhibit, but the Revelstoke Dam is considered to fall within their territory.
 There is also a theatre, gift shop, and outdoor walkway across the top of the Powerhouse.